chaminda204/cpm-go/readme.txt

     On OSX: "vagrant ssh"
     On Windows: install PuTTY from Windows/ on the USB key, and use it to connect to localhost:2222 (username: vagrant, password: vagrant).

-6) Now on the VM, check out the source code: cd /vagrant/code git clone https://github.com/<your-username>/openmrs-cpm.git
+6) Now on the VM, clone the source code from your newly forked repository: cd /vagrant/code git clone https://github.com/<your-username>/openmrs-cpm.git